Romeo Juliet (2015 film)

 Romeo Juliet is a 2015 Indian Tamil-language romantic comedy film written and directed by Lakshman in his directorial debut.
-The film stars Jayam Ravi and Hansika Motwani, with music composed by D. Imman.
-The title alludes to William Shakespeare play Romeo and Juliet though the film not based on it.
+The film stars Ravi Mohan (credited as Jayam Ravi) and Hansika Motwani, with music composed by D. Imman.
+The title alludes to William Shakespeare play Romeo and Juliet though the film is not based on it.
 The film was released on 12 June 2015.